Incognito/rumprun_wiki_wiki/Create-a-static-site-with-nginx-on-rump.md

     ./build-rr hw

 This will take a while as you are compiling both C and C++ code (you should see a lot of text streaming by your terminal).
-Once you are done you must add the path of app-tools to your user path.
+Once you are done (you will know because it says "build-rr ran successfully") you must add the path of app-tools to your user path.
 This can be done quickly by typing this in (if you use Bash):

     export PATH=/path/to/rumprun/app-tools:$PATH